-Béchamel is one of the five mother sauces in French cuisine and is made from a white roux and milk.
+Béchamel is one of the five mother sauces in French cuisine.
+It is made from a white roux which is a 1:1 ratio by weight of butter and flour, and milk.

-For this recipe, I have added parmesan cheese for flavour and the sauce can now be used in pastas such as Mac and cheese, in casserole recipes, or in a grilled cheese sandwich for extra gooey, cheesy, deliciousness.
+For this recipe, I have added parmesan cheese for flavor and the sauce can be used in dishes such as Mac and cheese, in casserole recipes, or a grilled cheese sandwich for extra gooey, cheesy, deliciousness.

 Cook time: 45 minutes

 Yield: 3½ cups

 1 bay leaf

 Salt to taste

 Add the milk, chopped onion, parmesan rinds, and bay leaf to a saucepot on medium-high heat.
 Stir occasionally and once the milk has come to a boil turn off the heat.

 In a separate pot on high heat melt the butter.